lukasbrunner/lukasbrunner.github.io/_teaching/teaching.md

 ### Ongoing supervision

 - Using km-scale Global Climate Model Simulations to Study the Physical Impacts of Climate Change for Informing Adaptation Strategies (PhD)
-- Work on local and remote drivers of European heatwaves (master's thesis)
-- Work on partitioning uncertainties in climate extreme indices (master's thesis)
 - Work on the effect of AMOC shutdown on extremes in Europe using km-scale models (master's thesis)

 ### Scientific writing guide for students